 Coworkers buy car for woman walking 12 miles home from work

 GREER, S.C.
-(AP) — Coworkers of a woman left walking 12 miles (19 kilometers) home from work after her car broke down have helped buy her a new vehicle.
+(AP) — Coworkers have bought a new vehicle for a woman who had to regularly walk 12 miles (19 kilometers) home from work after her car broke down.

-Josh Lewis and his boss noticed 60-year-old Darlene Quinn on foot several times as they drove home from FedEx near Greer, Lewis said.

-They began offering Quinn rides, and she told them her car broke down three months ago and she couldn't afford to fix it, Lewis told The Greenville News .
+Josh Lewis says he and his boss noticed 60-year-old Darlene Quinn on foot as they drove home from a FedEx facility near Greer.
+Lewis says they began offering Quinn rides, and she told them her car broke down three months ago and she couldn't afford to fix it.

 Lewis created a GoFundMe page and 100 coworkers and strangers donated enough to buy Quinn a car.

-Quinn told the newspaper she didn't want to talk publicly about the gift, but she said Lewis could speak on her behalf.
+Quinn didn't want to speak to the newspaper, but she said Lewis could speak on her behalf.